jreisinger/docs/notes/k8s/crossplane.md

 - also external resources managed via Kubernetes
 - complexity hidden from users (developers)
-- security or compliance enforcement acros all resources
+- security or compliance enforcement across all resources

 ---